Shehabov/Satellite-Alert-System/README.md

 # Satellite Alert System
 ## Turkish National Satellite Tracking & Monitoring Platform

 Welcome to the Satellite Alert System repository!
 This webapp provides a real-time Turkish National Satellite Tracking & Monitoring Platform with features to visualize satellite orbits and generate pass tables.
+The system shows the locations and passes information of all 21 Turkish based satellited in orbit including 8 Geo-stationar satellites of TURKSAT series which do no change their postional coordinates.
 Following is an in-depth guide on how to use, deploy, and set up the system.
 The webapp is hosted at https://shehabov.github.io/Satellite-Alert-System/

 ## File Structure